igorbrigadir/twitter-advanced-search/README.md

 To find any quote tweets, search for the tweet permalink, or the tweet ID with `url` eg: `https://twitter.com/NASA/status/1138631847783608321` or `url:1138631847783608321`, see [note](#quote-tweets) for more.

-For some queries you may want to use parameters with hyphens or spaces in it, e.g. `site:t-mobile.com` or `app:Twitter for iOS`.
+For some queries you may want to use parameters with hyphens or spaces in it, e.g. `url:t-mobile.com` or `source:Twitter for iOS`.
 Twitter doesn’t accept hyphens or spaces in parameters and won’t display any tweets for this query.
-You can still search for those parameters by replacing all hyphens and spaces with underscores, e.g. `site:t_mobile.com` or `app:Twitter_for_iOS`.
+You can still search for those parameters by replacing all hyphens and spaces with underscores, e.g. `url:t_mobile.com` or `source:Twitter_for_iOS`.

 ### Limitations: